minikikplBLAAA/MinecraftLwjgl3/README.md

 3. Run the game:

-To run the game press on start_minecraft.bat
+To run the game press on start_minecraft.cmd

 ### Project Structure
 - `minecraft/` - Source code directory